IronWifi/docs/list-of-supported-vendors.md

 - Xirrus [Configuration Guide](https://www.ironwifi.com/xirrus/)

 <call-out>

-IronWifi can be used with DD-WRT and OpenWRT firmware if you install the CoovaChilli package.
-IronWifi does not provide support configuring these devices.
+IronWifi can be used with DD-WRT and OpenWRT firmware if you install the CoovaChilli package but we do not provide support configuring these devices.

 </call-out>